gnekt/Image-Captioning-with-Python/README.md

 You ca read the project, you stay in wonderland, and I show you how deep the rabbit hole goes.

+Under the Hidden Directory `.saved` can be found all the pretrained versions of C[aA]RNet.

 # Table of contents
 - [A Py-thonic Implementation of Image Captioning, C[aA]RNet!](#a-py-thonic-implementation-of-image-captioning--c-aa-rnet-)
 - [Table of contents](#table-of-contents)